 SUSE Open Source Policy

 Organizations today face increasing pressure to become more agile and economically efficient in order to grow, compete and survive.
-They must leverage digital assets, information and an explosion of new infrastructure software innovation to fuel and enable their digital transformation.
+They must leverage digital assets, information and a surge of new infrastructure software innovation to fuel and enable their digital transformation.

 These emerging infrastructure technologies, which are built on open source and Linux, create new levels of freedom and flexibility.
 As organizations embrace this freedom and flexibility, they demand open source solutions that are reliable, secure and enterprise ready.
 That’s what we do.